canonical/hotsos/doc/source/contrib/language_ref/property_ref/main_properties.rst

 This property is typically used in :ref:`Conclusions<conclusions>`.
-CHECKS refers to a set of one or more :ref:`Checks<checks>` names organised as a :ref:`LogicalCollection` to make a decision based on the outcome of more checks.
+CHECKS refers to a set of one or more :ref:`Checks<checks>` names organised as a :ref:`LogicalGroupings` to make a decision based on the outcome of more checks.

 Usage: